Simon-He95/simon.me/pages/posts/ToolsFunction.md

 - hasCn - Determines whether there is Chinese
 - isFile - Determine if it is a File type
 - isBlob - Determine if it is a Blob type
+- isUrl - Determine if it is a Url type

 ## GitHub
 [Welcome to PR](https://github.com/Simon-He95/simon-js-tool)